ap-gautham/Binary-WDs/README.md

 This list is put together with the help of references in [SIMBAD](http://simbad.cds.unistra.fr/simbad/) database, implemented by astroquery in Python.
 The list may not be exhaustive.

-Based on this we find that currently there are 228 DWD binaries and 151 DWD binary candidates.
-Of these, 81 are ELMs.
+Based on this we find that currently there are 238 DWD binaries and 151 DWD binary candidates.
+158 of these have full orbital solutions.

 ### Summary of the compiled results
 ![image](https://github.com/ap-gautham/Binary-WDs/assets/25248876/21bb9673-f07a-4f78-a956-4746701f55d7)